dariadia/portfolio/content/projects/almargen.md

 type: 'project'
 ---

 "Al Margen" is a Spanish-speaking literary blog.
 The editors team is based in Mexico.
 New articles are added via Netlify CMS.
-All articles are then rendered on web using the pre-set rails and mechanics, which I've implemented.
+All articles are then rendered on web using the pre-set mechanics, which I've implemented via <b>JavaScript, SCSS, and Hugo</b>.